apostrophecms-legacy/apostrophe-site/README.md

         }

         // Run some middleware on the route that serves pages.
-        // This is not global middleware, see the top-level middleware option
+        // This is not global middleware, see the top-level middleware option.

         // Middleware functions may take an initial "site" argument
-        // in addition to req, res, next
+        // in addition to req, res, next.
+Modules may also register
+        // page-serving middleware simply by setting a
+        // pageMiddleware property on themselves

         middleware: [ /* middleware, functions, galore */ ],

         // Custom page loader functions beyond those automatically